oslabs-beta/genesisQL/README.md

 Created by Adam Goren, Tom Herrmann, Xose Manolo, and Andrew Paisner.

 ## Features
-- Generate graphQL schemas, types, and queries, through an inuitive user interface \n
+- Generate graphQL schemas, types, and queries, through an inuitive user interface
-- Specify which fields you'd like to use in your schema, and whether they are required or not \n
+- Specify which fields you'd like to use in your schema, and whether they are required or not
-- View data from API url with a simple search \n
+- View data from API url with a simple search
-- Copy generated schema code with a simple button click /n
+- Copy generated schema code with a simple button click